-Guillain-Barre syndrome is an illness in which the body's immune system attacks the nerves connecting your brain and spinal cord with the rest of your body.
+Guillain-Barre syndrome (pronounced ghee-yan bah-ray) is an illness in which the body's immune system attacks the nerves connecting your brain and spinal cord with the rest of your body.

 What is Guillain-Barre syndrome?